 What is Lumbar Spinal Stenosis?

-This is a degenerative condition caused by gradual, age-related narrowing of the spinal canal, which contains the nerves that supply the legs, bladder, bowel and sexual organs.
+This is a degenerative condition caused by gradual, age-related narrowing of the spinal canal.
 The problem usually affects people over the age of 60 but can occur earlier.

 The narrowing is due to wear and tear of the facet joints and ligaments, which thicken and bulge into the spinal canal (Fig 1) causing nerve compression.
 In some patients, the compression is worsened further by a slipped vertebrae (degenerative spondylolisthesis), which can also cause back pain (Fig 2).